toshalkhawale/cyclonedx-sbom-generator-cicd/README-CICD.md

 3. Set the following environment variables:
    - `S3_BUCKET`: S3 bucket for storing SBOMs
    - `REPORTS_BUCKET`: S3 bucket for storing reports
+4. Ensure the CodeBuild service role has the following permissions:
+   - S3 access for storing SBOMs and reports
+   - AWS Inspector permissions for scanning
+   - CloudWatch Logs permissions for logging build output

 ## Pipeline Workflow